 360 photospheres are an immersive photo experience to show off any space in real life.
-Step up any map or tour with 360s and give users the ability to rotate all around them in the space as if they were there in real life!
+Step up any map or tour with 360s and give users the ability to rotate all around the space as if they were there in real life!

 There are two options to add 360s into the map -